pwikapanel/illustrator-panel/Adobe Exchange/README.md

 ——— Svija Sync ———

-Tiny app that continuously synchronizes the content of your computer with your website.
+A macOS app that continuously synchronizes the content of your computer with your website.

 ——— Svija Tools ———

-Scripts and templates for Adobe Illustrator that facilitate building a website.
+An Adobe Illustrator panel that saves your pages and helps organize files.

 ——— Svija Admin ———

-Web interface for organizing your content, allowing you to define pages and recurring or temporary modules.
+A web interface for organizing your content, allowing you to define pages and recurring or temporary modules.

 Svija requires a free account, available at https://svija.love